hashgraph/hedera-sdk-js/examples/custom-grpc-web-proxies-network/README.md

 In the browser environment, this will use gRPC web proxies.

-### 4 Configure the Transaction for the Custom Network
+### 4. Configure the transaction for the Custom Network

 Before sending a transaction, you need to configure it with the necessary parameters, such as the sender, receiver, and amount.
 Here's how to create a transfer transaction using the configured client for the custom network.